123sadhnajuhirdeen/Resource-Allocation-system/README.md

 # Resource-Allocation-system

 This is my intership project which i worked with other collegue.
-This system is developed by PHP, CodeIgniter framework, and web development technologies such as HTML, CSS, JavaScript.
+This system is developed by PHP, CodeIgniter framework, JavaScript  and Bootstrap framework.
 If you are new to CodeIgniter framework you can refer this project.
 All functionalities are tested and reviewed by senior people while I was working.